Pulse surveys, engagement surveys, employee surveys, oh my!

 - They can be used as tools to aid, complement, and measure large initiatives.

-- They provide feedback quickly so that companies can react and respond to issues and take immediate action.
+- They provide feedback quickly so that companies can react and respond to issues by taking immediate action.

 - They are perfect for monitoring people metrics and can help create momentum in discussions and relevant topics for meetings.